hmac/kite/README.md

 In any expression (i.e. anywhere to the right of the `=` in an equation) you can use let expressions, which declare variables that you can use later on.
-All variables in Lam are immutable, so once you delcare them you cannot change their value.
+All variables in Kite are immutable, so once you delcare them you cannot change their value.

 ```